Passive learning

-Passive learning is a method of learning or instruction where students receive information from the instructor and internalize it.
+Passive learning is a teaching method where students receive information from the instructor and internalize it.
 It is a method "where the learner receives no feedback from the instructor".
 The term is often used together with direct instruction and lecturing, with passive learning being the result or intended outcome of the instruction.
 This style of learning is teacher-centered and contrasts to active learning, which is student-centered, whereby students take an active or participatory role in the learning process, and to the Socratic method where students and instructors engage in cooperative argumentative dialogue.
 Passive learning is a traditional method utilized in factory model schools and modern schools, as well as historic and contemporary religious services in churches (sermons), mosques, and synagogues.

 Passive learning is not simply the outcome of an educational model.
 Passive learners may quietly absorb information and knowledge without typically engaging with the information received or the learning experience.
 They may not interact with others, share insights, or contribute to a dialogue.
 An estimated 60 percent of people are passive learners.

-Passive vs. Active learning
+Passive vs. active learning

 The effectiveness of traditional instruction and passive learning methods have been under debate for some time.
-The modern origins of progressive education, with active learning as a component, can be traced back to the 18th century works of John Locke and Jean-Jacques Rousseau, both of whom are known as forerunners of ideas that would be developed by 20th century theorists such as John Dewey.
+The modern origins of progressive education, with active learning as a component, can be traced back to the 18th-century works of John Locke and Jean-Jacques Rousseau, both of whom are known as forerunners of ideas that would be developed by 20th-century theorists such as John Dewey.
 Locke wrote that "truth and knowledge… arise out of observation and experience rather than manipulation of accepted or given ideas".